make-all/tuya-local/.github/ISSUE_TEMPLATE/new-device.md

 ---

 <!--
 Thank you for reporting a new device to add support for.
 Please provide as much of the information requested below as you can.

-Requests with all the information required will be prioritised over issues which are missing important information.
+New device requests will be processed with the following priority:

+1. Pull requests
+2. Issues containing logs, iot portal info with dp_ids and links that explain the usage.
+3. Issues containing partial info, but probably enough to make a good guess at the likely config
+4. Issues containing partial info, but some additional info needs to be requested
+5. Low effort issues with virtually no useful information

+Due to increasing volume of requests, it is likely that those in category 5 will be closed without further discussion.
+Those in category 4 are likely to take some time to make it to the top of the priority stack.
 -->

 # Log Message